 Magic Bars cut into squares

 These Spring Confetti Bars are consistently one of the most-made and loved recipes every year as springtime rolls around.
-So, it’s about time we add another holiday dessert bar!
+So, it’s about time I add another holiday dessert bar!
 And while these bars certainly aren’t limited to Easter or springtime, they do make for a beautiful festive treat.

 Process shots: making the Magic Bars crust